Skip to main content

 Options

-• --name: You can provide an optional name for the deployment.
+• --name: Override the name of the deployment.

 Example Workflow